-To aid municipalities dealing with property tax reduction due to Proposition 2 1⁄2, the state began assuming the cost for local pension COLAs as of 1981.
-During the FY97 budget process, the state clearly stated it would not fund local pension COLAs in subsequent years.
-Local systems, including the Boston Retirement System, have had retiree COLAs funded at the municipal level since FY99.
-The state, however, remains obligated to pay for local pension COLAs awarded between FY81 and FY97.
-The COLA is set each year at the CPI or an amount up to, but not greater than 3% on the first \$14,000 of a retiree's annual payment.
+To aid municipalities dealing with property tax reduction due to Proposition 2 1⁄2 in the early 1980s, the state began assuming the cost for local pension COLAs starting in 1981.
+However, during the FY97 state budget process, the state decided it would not fund local pension COLAs in future years.
+Local systems, including the Boston Retirement System, have had to pay for retiree COLAs since FY99.
+The state, however, still remains obligated to pay for outstanding pension costs related to local pension COLAs granted between FY81 and FY97 for former employees that retired prior to July 1, 1998.
+The number of these retirees with older COLA increases along with the state's funding obligation will diminish over time.